mbtqtax/DEAF-FIRST-PLATFORM/tests/README.md

 # Testing Documentation

-This directory contains automated tests for the MBTQ Universe deaf-first platform APIs.
+This directory contains automated tests for the deaf-first platform APIs.

 ## Test Structure